Butylone: Society and culture

+Legal status

 China

 As of October 2015 Butylone is a controlled substance in China.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Sweden

 Sveriges riksdag added butylone to schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of Feb 1, 2010, published by Medical Products Agency in their regulation LVFS 2022:48 listed as Butylon, 1-(1,3-bensodioxol-5-yl)-2-(metylamino)butan-1-on.

 United States

 Butylone is also a Schedule I controlled substance under the Controlled Substances Act in the United States.